TN terror module: NIA raids underway at two locations in Coimbatore

 On getting credible information about the presence of an Islamic State (IS)-inspired module in the city, the sleuths of the NIA from Kochi have bee conducting regular searches.

-Based on fresh inputs about a suspected IS-inspired module, the raids have been resumed today, sources said.
+Based on fresh inputs about a suspected IS-inspired module, the raids have been resumed on Thursday, sources said.

 Also, the NIA has registered a case against 6 people for propagating IS ideology through social media.

-Earlier in June this year, the NIA arrested two IS suspects Muhammed Azarudeen and Sheik Hidayathullah after massive raids in Coimbatore, which was executed after the serial bomb blasts in Sri Lanka.
+Earlier in June, the NIA had arrested two IS suspects Muhammed Azarudeen and Sheik Hidayathullah after massive raids in Coimbatore, which was executed after the serial bomb blasts in Sri Lanka.

 In September last year, a Special Investigation Unit of the Coimbatore police had foiled a plot by seven-members of an IS-inspired Islamic group in Tamil Nadu to murder Sampath, Hindu Munnani leader Mookambikai Mani and Sakthi Sena leader Anbu Mari.